 8. The Department will publish a 60-day notice for public comment in the Federal Register

-Regarding future consultations; it is the nature of this program that Mentor-Protégé teams are in close contact with the Mentor-Protégé Program Manager.
+Itt is the nature of this program that Mentor-Protégé teams are in close contact with the Mentor-Protégé Program Manager.
 Teams undergo an Annual Review as shown in the computations.
 These Annual Reviews provide an excellent opportunity for small and large firm feedback on the information collection process.

 9. There are no payments or gift to respondents.